-- 1.1.1 Gambling activities are regulated by the Gambling Act 2005 ('the Act').
-Vale of White Horse and South Oxfordshire District Councils are licensing authorities for the purposes of the Act.
-This 'Statement of Principles' ('policy') covers the districts of the Vale of White Horse District Council and South Oxfordshire District Council ('the councils').
-The Act requires the councils to produce a statement of principles concerning their duties under the Act every three years. - 1.1.2 The Act gives the councils various regulatory functions in relation to gambling.
-The councils' main functions under the Act are: - licensing premises for gambling activities - considering notices given for the temporary use of premises for gambling - granting permits for gaming and gaming machines in clubs and miners' welfare institutes - regulating gaming and gaming machines in alcohol licensed premises - granting permits to family entertainment centres (FECs) for the use of certain lower stake gaming machines - granting permits for prize gaming - considering occasional use notices for betting at tracks - registering small societies' lotteries - maintaining a register of premises licences (for casinos, bingo halls, adult gaming centres, family entertainment centres, betting shops and race tracks).
+- 1.1.1 Gambling activities are regulated by The Gambling Act 2005 ('the Act').
+The Vale of White Horse and South Oxfordshire District Councils are licensing authorities for the purposes of the Act.
+This 'Statement of Principles' ('policy') covers both the districts of the Vale of White Horse District Council and South Oxfordshire District Council ('the councils').
+The act requires the councils to produce a statement of principles concerning their duties under the Act every three years. - 1.1.2 Vale of White Horse District Council covers approximately 224 square miles.
+It borders the City of Oxford, Swindon, South Oxfordshire, West Oxfordshire and West Berkshire.
+It has three main towns: Abingdon, Wantage and Faringdon.
+Each has a town council, with 65 parish councils covering the other areas.
+These towns are traditional market towns, which act as local centres for their residents and the surrounding villages.
+Much of the district is rural in nature, including part of the North Wessex Downs Area of Outstanding Natural Beauty (AONB); a map of the area is attached as Annex 1.
+The 2011 census recorded a population of 121,000.
+In the census of 2001 the Vale's population was 115,627, an increase of 5,500, roughly 4.6% per cent. - 1.1.3 South Oxfordshire District Council covers nearly 260 square miles.
+Its boundary reaches from the edge of the City of Oxford in the north-west along the borders of Buckinghamshire and Berkshire to the outskirts of Reading in the South.
+It has four main towns: Didcot, Henley, Thame and Wallingford, with Didcot becoming increasingly dominant as the main urban centre.
+Much of the district is rural in nature and most of the southern part of the district sits in either the Chilterns or North Wessex Downs AONB.
+The Northwest of the district forms part of the Oxford green belt.
+A map of the area is attached as Annex 2.
+The 2011 census recorded a population of 134,300.
+In the census of 2001 the district's population was 128,000, an increase of 6,300, roughly 4.6% per cent.
+Tourism provides the district with an annual income of approximately £160 million. - 1.1.4 The Act gives the councils various regulatory functions in relation to gambling.
+The councils' main functions under the Act are: - licensing premises for gambling activities - considering notices given for the temporary use of premises for gambling - granting permits for gaming and gaming machines in clubs and miners' welfare institutes - regulating gaming and gaming machines in alcohol licensed premises

+- granting permits to family entertainment centres (FECs) for the use of certain lower stake gaming machines - granting permits for prize gaming - considering occasional use notices for betting at tracks - registering small societies' lotteries - maintaining a register of premises licences (for casinos, bingo halls, adult gaming centres, family entertainment centres, betting shops and race tracks).

-There is an obligation on the councils to provide information annually to the Gambling Commission to include details of licences, permits and registrations issued.
+There is an obligation on the councils to provide information annually to the gambling commission to include details of licences, permits and registrations issued.